• Archive

 by Jack Cheasty

-Kaleigh fields a call from her director at the Buffalo Trace Area Development District offices .
-Oct.
-23, 2025
+Kaleigh Zeigler fields a call from her director at the Buffalo Trace Area Development District offices.

 Kaleigh Zeigler is a handler.
 She fixes things.
-Working within a network of little known state-formed agencies called Area Development Districts created in Kentucky in the 1960s, she keeps the wheels of progress turning for five counties and 11 cities within the Buffalo Trace along the Ohio River.
+Working within a network of state agencies called Area Development Districts created in Kentucky in the 1960s, she keeps the wheels of progress turning for five counties and 11 cities within the Buffalo Trace along the Ohio River.

 Maysville needed an environmental survey of Limestone Creek to open the area to recreation, so Kaleigh created a three-dimensional aerial model to map the creek and facilitate the biological testing of the water.
 The map revealed that sedimentation is blocking the creek’s flow.
 She coordinated with both the Kentucky Division of Water and the Army Corps of Engineers to fix the problem.

 Additionally, the long-abandoned Haywood Hospital requires an environmental cleanup before it can be renovated.
-Kaleigh marshals the funds and oversees the abatement of asbestos and lead in order to render the buildings safe and to insure compliance with state and federal regulations.
-She is a liason, an overseer, a planner and a facilitator, who, without fuss or fanfare, keeps track of the paperwork and the budget, and allows elected officials to sleep well at night.
+Kaleigh marshals the funds and oversees the abatement of asbestos and lead in order to render the buildings safe and to ensure compliance with state and federal regulations.
+She is a liaison, an overseer, a planner and a facilitator who, without fuss or fanfare, keeps track of the paperwork and the budget.
+That helps elected officials to sleep well at night.

-In conversation with Kaleigh’s director, Kristie Dodge, she described Kaleigh as conscientious.
-“She takes the initiative, is always professional, and finds common ground with those she deals with, ” Dodge said.
+Her director described Kaleigh as conscientious.
+“She takes the initiative, is always professional, and finds common ground with those she deals with, ” Kristie said.
 “We deal with different types and it’s helpful that Kaleigh is calm and doesn’t get contentious when things heat up.
 She has good people skills.
 A smile and a Coke!”

-When Kaleigh is not working for her community, she plays the cello, takes care of her two dogs and plays pickleball.
+When Kaleigh is not working, she plays the cello, takes care of her two dogs and plays pickleball.
 She also teaches Sunday School for pre-schoolers at the Bible Baptist Church in West Union, Ohio.

-Kaleigh Ziegler briefed the Buffalo Trace Area Development Districts’s Board of Directors in Oct.
-21, 2025
+Kaleigh briefs the Buffalo Trace Area Development Districts’s board of directors.

-Kaleigh Ziegler swaps out her dress shoes for mud boots before a site visit to Limestone Creek on Oct.
-24, 202r.
+Kaleigh swaps out her dress shoes for mud boots before a site visit to Limestone Creek.

-Kaleigh Ziegler operating a DGI mapping drown from within the courtyard of the old Haywood Hospital on Oct.
-23, 2025
+Kaleigh operates a DGI mapping drone from within the courtyard of the old Haywood Hospital.

-Chad Ziegler and his daughter Kaleigh enjoy conversation over dinner in their home.
-(Stephanie Ziegler, her stepmother prepared their meal and was just off camera to the right.)
-Oct.
-23, 2025
+Chad Ziegler and daughter Kaleigh enjoy conversation over dinner in their home.

 Join Us